Are you ready to short sell your home?

 Don't know what a short sale is?
 A short sale happens when you owe more than what the house will possibly sell for .
 Short sales are often the result of values in a market rapidly declining.

 For many homeowners, a short sale is an ideal way to prevent foreclosure or bankruptcy when they can negotiate with the lender to forgive the difference.

 What steps do I take in a short sale?

-Next, calculate your closing costs.
-My work in this area means I know to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs upon closing.
+Next, be sure to figure in your closing costs.
+My experience means I know to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at the closing table.

-Finally, call your lender and let them know of the situation.
-They may even have a particular department that handles short sales.
+Finally, get in touch with your lender and let them know of your situation.
+They may even have a special department that deals with short sales.
 Ask about their specific procedures.
-Some lenders will be more able to work with you than others.
-They may be able to lessen your loan principal or make other arrangements.
-Your lender will have to agree to the final sale.
+Some lenders will be more inclined to work with you than others.
+They may be able to decrease your loan principal or make other arrangements.
+Your lender will have to approve the final sale.